ithuma/bytes-2-kb-mb-gb/README.txt

 Result is String

-If you use it in your soft just remember to leave info about the suthor.
+If you use it in your soft just remember to leave info about the author.

 It's not perfect solution, but few lines of code make my life simple :)